twilight-rs/twilight/book/src/chapter_2_multi-serviced_approach.md

 to have a service that only connects shards to the gateway and sends the events to a broker to be processed.
 As bots grow into hundreds or thousands of shards, multiple instances of the application can be created and groups of shards can be managed by each.
-Twilight is an excellent choice for this use case: you can receive either events that come in in a loop and send the payloads to the appropriate broker stream, or you can loop over received payloads' bytes to send off.
+Twilight is an excellent choice for this use case: just receive and send the payloads to the appropriate broker stream.
+Twilight shards need only partially deserialize payloads to function.

 ## Gateway session ratelimiting

 If multiple shard groups are used, then they need to be queued and their session initialization ratelimited.
-The Gateway includes a Queue trait which can be implemented; the gateway will submit a request to the queue before starting a session.
-Twilight comes with a queue that supports sharding and Large Bot sharding, but when multiple shard groups are in use then a custom queue will need to be implemented.
+The gateway includes a Queue trait which can be implemented; the gateway will submit a request to the queue before starting a session.
+Twilight comes with a queue that supports Large Bot sharding, but when multiple shard groups are in use then a custom queue will need to be implemented.
 Refer to [gateway-queue] for an example of this.

 ## HTTP proxy ratelimiting